flemm0/PM566_project/README.md

 ###### What time and/or day of the week do people generally eat foods high in sugar or saturated fatty acids (fa)?

 <img src="README_files/figure-gfm/plot sugar and saturated fa consumption against time grouped by day of the week-1.png" style="display: block; margin: auto;" /><img src="README_files/figure-gfm/plot sugar and saturated fa consumption against time grouped by day of the week-2.png" style="display: block; margin: auto;" />

-Average sugar consumption spikes in the late night or early morning on Thursday, Friday, and Tuesday.
-Then, there are spikes around the late morning on Friday and Wednesday, and large spikes in consumption late evening Sunday through Thursday.
-Overall, averages are lowest at around 6:00 AM and generally increase over the next 24 hours.
-Averages for saturated fatty acid consumption are generally more consistent than sugar consumption, but there is an interesting large spike in consumption towards the end of the day on Wednesday.
-It can also be noted that there are more spikes in saturated fatty acid consumption in the day time on Saturday and Sunday.
+Average sugar consumption is high at around midnight on Sunday and Friday, but low on Monday and Thursday.
+Then, the lines for each of the days seem to converge at around 10:00 AM, and increase until the end of the day.
+Average saturated fatty acid consumption is high around midnight on Saturday and Sunday, and lines for all days converge at around 7:00 AM.
+From there, the average saturated fatty acid consumption increases until the end of the day, especially so for Wednesday, which sees a dramatic spike in average saturated fatty acid consumption after 6:00 PM.

 <img src="README_files/figure-gfm/plot sugar and saturated fa consumption by eating occasion-1.png" style="display: block; margin: auto;" /><img src="README_files/figure-gfm/plot sugar and saturated fa consumption by eating occasion-2.png" style="display: block; margin: auto;" />
 The plots above reveal that average sugar consumption is lowest in